ThreeMammals/Ocelot/README.md

 that maps the HttpResponseMessage onto the HttpResponse object and that is returned to the client.
 That is basically it with a bunch of other features.

-This is not ready for production yet as uses a lot of rc and beta .net core packages.
-Hopefully by the start of 2017 it will be in use.

 ## Contributing

 Pull requests, issues and commentary welcome!
 No special process just create a request and get in